websta911/pictureLibrary/README.md

 But it is a little bit more.
 I built this initially for the first version of mr. Reuterbals photobooth.
 I wanted the attendees of the wedding to be able to get their pictures also in a digital version.
 I did not want the people to block the Photobooth while entering their email address.
 So I made an website where all the pictures are displayed and you can enter your email address to get the picture sent some time after the wedding.
-Since it went really well I integrated the background and logo settings of the first version of the Photobooth when there was no settings gui.
+Since developing went really well I integrated the background and logo settings of the first version of the Photobooth when there was no settings gui.

 ### contains currently:
 - display all pictures in folder Pictures/%Y-%m-%d